GamerX27/X27Linux-distro/README.md

 wallpaper credit to: https://www.wallpaperflare.com/digital-digital-art-artwork-fantasy-art-drawing-painting-wallpaper-gjwku

-i also includ flatpak and the incrustions are here! https://flatpak.org/setup/Debian
+i also included flatpak and the incrustions are here! https://flatpak.org/setup/Debian